 Kentucky also follows the pure comparative negligence rule, which allows even the driver who was more at fault to collect damages.
 Fault in a car accident in Kentucky is assigned to all of the drivers involved based on percentages.
-For example, if you were assigned 90 percent fault in a car accident, and the other driver was assigned 10 percent, you can still sue the other driver to recover 10 percent of the total damages.
+For example, if you were assigned 90% fault in a car accident, and the other driver was assigned 10%, you can still sue the other driver to recover 10% of the total damages.

 What if the Crash Involved a Rideshare Driver?

 Kentucky rideshare accidents can be additionally complicated since drivers who work for rideshare companies like Uber and Lyft are technically independent contractors and carry two types of insurance.
 Any type of claim involving a rideshare driver or vehicle may require legal assistance to ensure injured victims get the compensation they need to recover.

 Thomas Law Offices Can Help

 Finding someone who will fight for your best interests is key to recovering the maximum amount of damages you need to pay for your recovery.
 Thomas Law Offices understands Kentucky’s complicated state laws and will build your case to win you the money you deserve.
 For a free, no-obligation consultation of your case, contact our legal team today.